Colored operads, series on colored operads, and combinatorial generating systems: Introduction

-Furthermore, the theory of operads seems to have virtually no link with the one of formal grammars.
+In contrast, the theory of operads seems to have no link with formal grammars.
 Operads are algebraic structures introduced in the context of algebraic topology~\cite{May72,BV73} (see also~\cite{Mar08,LV12,Men15} for a modern conspectus of the theory).
-This theory has somewhat been neglected during almost the first two decades after its discovery.
-In the 1990s, the theory of operads enjoyed a renaissance raised by Loday~\cite{Lod96} and, from the 2000s, many links between the theory of operads and combinatorics have been developed (see, for instance~\cite{CL01,Cha08,CG14}).
-Therefore, in the last years, a lot of operads involving various sets of combinatorial objects have been defined, so that almost every classical object can be seen as an element of at least one operad (see the previous references and for instance~\cite{Zin12,Gir15,Gir16,FFM16}).
-From an intuitive point of view, an operad is a set of abstract operators with several inputs and one output that can be composed in many ways.
+Recently, many links between the theory of operads and combinatorics have been developed (see, for instance~\cite{CL01,Cha08,CG14}).
+Many operads involving various sets of combinatorial objects have been defined, so that almost every classical object can be seen as an element of at least one operad (see the previous references and for instance~\cite{Zin12,Gir15,Gir16,FFM18}).
+From an intuitive point of view, an operad is a set of abstract operators with several inputs and one output.
 More precisely, if $x$ is an operator with $n$ inputs and $y$ is an operator with $m$ inputs, $x \circ_i y$ denotes the operator with $n + m - 1$ inputs obtained by gluing the output of $y$ to the $i$-th input of $x$.
-Operads are algebraic structures related to trees in the same ways as monoids are algebraic structures related to words.
-For this reason, the study of operads has many connection with the one of combinatorial properties of trees.
+Operads are algebraic structures related to trees in the same way that monoids are algebraic structures related to words.
+For this reason, the study of operads has many connections with combinatorial properties of trees. \smallbreak